rotepfau/bsc-dex-trade-bot-super-trend/README.md

 -the bot will start to work after supertrend can get calculated

 monitorate with caution:\
--make sure that have at least one conversion at the first timeframe(30min default), unless it will not work\
 -change on index.js 'const mp = ' to 1 if you have already bought the asset